 Russell Chair of Manufacturing

-The Robert E. and Georgianna West Russell Chair of Manufacturing Excellence is one of 43 Chairs of Excellence in the Tennessee Board of Regents Higher Education System.
-Housed at Middle Tennessee State University, in the Department of Engineering Technology, it was founded by the co-owners of Quality Industries of LaVergne, Tennessee.
-Robert (deceased) and Georgianna West Russell were both graduates of MTSU and established the Chair of Manufacturing Excellence in 1988.
+The Robert E. and Georgianna West Russell Chair of Manufacturing Excellence is one of 100 Chairs of Excellence in the Tennessee Higher Education System.
+Housed at Middle Tennessee State University, in the Department of Engineering Technology.
+The Russell Chair of Manufacturing Excellence is an independently endowed program in the Engineering Technology at MTSU.
+It was founded by the co-owners of Quality Industries of LaVergne, Tennessee.
+Robert (deceased) and Georgianna West Russell were both graduates of MTSU and established the Chair of Manufacturing Excellence in November 1988, and matched by MTSU and the Tennessee Chairs of Excellence program.

 - Russell Chair Overview